The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Background

 We perform \emph{modular} verification, \ie we reason about each function in an implementation in isolation.
 To do this, we equip a function with a \emph{specification} that consists of a pre- and postcondition.
 A function's precondition is a logical formula specifying all valid program states in which this function can be called, and a function's postcondition specifies properties that hold for all valid program states after executing the function's body.

-To reason about heap-manipulating programs, we use \emph{separation logic}~\cite{DBLP:conf/lics/Reynolds02}.
-Separation logic allows us to express precisely which heap fragment $f$ a function operates on and provides connectives that split and combine heap fragments, \eg when calling another function that operates only on a subfragment $f' \subseteq f$, we know that the function does not modify any heap location in the \emph{frame}~$f \setminus f'$.
+To reason about heap-manipulating programs, we use \emph{\gls{separation-logic}}~\cite{DBLP:conf/lics/Reynolds02}. \Gls{separation-logic} allows us to express precisely which heap fragment $f$ a function operates on and provides connectives that split and combine heap fragments, \eg when calling another function that operates only on a subfragment $f' \subseteq f$, we know that the function does not modify any heap location in the \emph{frame}~$f \setminus f'$.

-Separation logic associates a \emph{permission} with each heap location.
+\Gls{separation-logic} associates a \emph{permission} with each heap location.
 A permission represents ownership of a particular heap location and is required for each access.
 We use fractional permissions~\cite{DBLP:conf/sas/Boyland03} to distinguish between exclusive and shared ownership, which permits multiple threads in a concurrent program to simultaneously share ownership of a heap location.
-In specifications, we express permission to a heap location~\code{l} with fraction~\code{p} as \code{acc(l,p)}, \cf \secref{running-example}.
+In specifications, we express permission to a heap location~\code{l} with fraction~\codebw{p} as \codebw{acc(l,p)}, \cf \secref{diodon-running-example}.